2002 North Carolina House of Representatives election: District 2

 The 2nd district overlaps with much of the former 86th district.
 Incumbent Democrat Bill Culpepper, who has represented the 86th district since 1993, was re-elected here.

 District 3

 Incumbent Democrat Alice Graham Underhill has represented the 3rd district since 2001, she lost re-election to Republican Michael Gorman.

 District 4

 The new 4th district overlaps with much of the former 6th district.
 Incumbent Democrat Gene Rogers, who has represented the 6th district since 1987, didn't seek re-election.
 Democrat Charles Elliott Johnson won the open seat.

 District 5

-Incumbent Democrat Howard J. Hunter Jr. has represented the 5th district since 1989.
+Incumbent Democrat Howard Hunter Jr. has represented the 5th district since 1989.